-Scotland has one of the largest prison populations in Europe.163 It is estimated that around 63% of prisoners in Scotland have children164 which means that many children are affected by parental imprisonment.
+Scotland has one of the largest prison populations in Europe.163 It is estimated that around 63% of prisoners in Scotland have children area fected by parental imprisonment.
 Children and young people with a family member in prison experience significant and long-term impacts to their health and wellbeing.
 Children and families may experience financial difficulties, discrimination, housing issues and suffer from the emotional difficulty of separation.165 Workforce training and awareness-raising plays an important role in supporting children and young people affected by family imprisonment.